danielsaidi/TagKit/README.md

 ## Getting started

-The [online documentation][Documentation] has a [getting-started guide][Getting-Started] that helps you get started with TagKit.
+The online documentation has a [getting-started guide][Getting-Started] that helps you get started with TagKit.

 ## Documentation

-The [online documentation][Documentation] has more information, articles, code examples, etc.
+The online [documentation][Documentation] has more information, articles, code examples, etc.

-## Demo Application

-I will create a demo application for this package once it gets 100+ stars.